The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.

 General exceptions from the requirement for the label of a device to bear a unique device identifier (§ 801.30)

-The UDI rule provides exceptions from the requirements of § 801.20 for certain categories of devices.
+Under § 801.30, the UDI rule provides general exceptions from UDI labeling requirements to certain categories of devices.
 A device within one or more of these exceptions is not required to bear a UDI.
 A labeler of a device identified in § 801.30 is not required to request an exception from FDA.

 Request for an exception from or alternative to a UDI requirement (§ 801.55)